For every order a customer makes at your store, it’s common courtesy that you send them an invoice of the transaction.

 Step 3 – Choose the type of communication

-By default, you get the options to send invoices, order notification or generate download permissions for downloadable products listed on your website.
+By default, you get the options to send invoices, order notifications or generate download permissions for downloadable products listed on your website.

 Finally, add any notes to the customer to make the transaction easier.
 You can add further steps for the purchase or even a well-written thank-you note to your valued customer.